Anstinus/lazy-linq/README.md

 // assuming index.js is in 'src/app/' folder
 import * as linq from '../../node_components/lazy-linq/linq';
 ```
-That's all. `webpack` should be able to check dependencies and pack linq.js and babel runtime together into your packed index.js.
+That's it. `webpack` should be able to check dependencies and pack linq.js and babel runtime together into your packed index.js.

 ## Tutorial